Gambling firm GVC raises offer to $1.6 billion for rival Bwin.party

 The tussle for Bwin is the latest in a flurry of merger activity in the industry, a trend likely to continue as firms seek to expand to offset increasing taxes and tighter regulation in Britain.
 Last week Ladbrokes and Gala Coral agreed a $3.4 billion all-share merger.

-Bwin, which has struggled with the decline of regulated poker markets in Europe and to make cost savings since its creation via a merger of sports betting group Bwin and online poker group PartyGaming in 2011, confirmed on Monday that it had received a new offer from GVC and would respond in due course.
+Bwin, which has struggled with the decline of regulated poker markets in Europe and has cut costs since its creation via a merger of sports betting group Bwin and online poker group PartyGaming in 2011, confirmed on Monday that it had received a new offer from GVC and would respond in due course.

 888 declined to comment on whether it planned to raise its offer, though analysts said they widely expected it to do so.